Mission worker: Nuhad Tomeh, regional liaison for Iraq, Lebanon, Syria, Kuwait and the Gulf

 The Near East School of Theology (NEST) is a high-level theological seminary located in Beirut.
 With roots tracing all the way back to 1835, NEST was actually founded in 1932 with the merger of two theological schools: one from Turkey and one from Lebanon.
 From the beginning NEST has always been multi-national, multi-confessional and, multi-cultural,” (George F. Sabra, Truth and Service: A History of the Near East School of Theology, Librarie Antoine: 2009, p.
 125) serving Presbyterians, Congregationalists, Lutherans and Episcopalians from Lebanon, Syria, Palestine/Israel, Turkey, Iran and several African nations.
 NEST is committed to providing top-quality education and training to Arab, Armenian, other Middle Eastern, African and European church leaders.
 NEST prepares individuals for pastoral, academic and other church leadership positions throughout the region.

-The Syria-Lebanon Mission Network is still in its formative stages.
-This network is one among more than 40 networks that connect Presbyterians who share a common mission interest.
+The Syria-Lebanon Mission Network is one among more than 40 networks that connect Presbyterians who share a common mission interest.
 Most participants are involved in mission partnerships through congregations, presbyteries or synods.
 Network members come together to coordinate efforts, share best practices, and develop strategies.